skripteria/wn-snowflake-plugin/README.md

 Every Snowflake Key must be unique within a given Page but may conflict with the keys from other Pages.
 When adding Snowflake Keys to a Layout name collisions with Pages can happen, therefore it is recommended generally prefix Snowflake Keys in layouts (e.g. `'layout_my_headline'`).

-The `'sf'` filter then takes up to 3 parameters:
+The `'sf'` filter then takes up to 3 arguments:

-- Parameter 1 defines the type of the content.
+- Argument 1 defines the type of the content.
 This controls what backend widget is used for content management.
-- Parameter 2 *(optional)* allows to set a default value for the content.
+- Argument 2 *(optional)* allows to set a default value for the content.
 The default value has no effect on the types 'image', file', 'date', 'mediaimage' and 'mediafile'.
-- Parameter 3 *(optional)* allows to add a description for the user who is responsible for content management.
+- Argument 3 *(optional)* allows to add a description for the user who is responsible for content management.

+*Please note that the characters ',' and '|' (comma and pipe) must not be used within arguments.*

 Currently Snowflake supports 7 standard types and 5 special ones.